ZephyrJung/GoStudy/Fundamentals of concurrent programming.md

 ### Automatic data race detection

-In general, it’s not possible to automatically detect all data races,but Go (starting with version 1.1) has a powerful[data race detector](http://tip.golang.org/doc/articles/race_detector.html).
+In general, it’s not possible to automatically detect all data races,but Go (starting with version 1.1) has a powerful [data race detector](http://tip.golang.org/doc/articles/race_detector.html).

-The tool is simple to use:just add the `-race` flag to the `go` command.Running the program above with the detector turned ongives the following clear and informative output.
+The tool is simple to use:just add the `-race` flag to the `go` command.Running the program above with the detector turned on gives the following clear and informative output.

 ```
 $ go run -race raceClosure.go